 Use only datasets in Desktop storage format to calibrate the sensors.
-The Calibration tab is not available in Mobile mode.
+The Calibration tab is not available for RSK files in the Mobile storage format.

 RBR standard instruments support third-party fluorescence sensors.
 Fluorometers are factory-calibrated using the N-point calibration method; typically, with N = 3.
 User calibration is available only for fluorescence sensors manufactured by Turner[®].